 Design

 The study used a between-participants design with one independent variable, a notification.
 In the control condition, participants did not receive a notification, but switches away from the data entry window were recorded.
 In the notification condition, participants were shown a notification every time they completed a trial.
 This notification showed how long on average they were away for when switching away from the window, before returning to the task.

-The purpose of the notification was to see if the number and duration of switches could be reduced by giving participants feedback on the time spent of on switches.
-Dependent variables were number and duration of switches away from the data entry interface, trial completion time, and data entry errors.
+The purpose of the notification was to see if the number and duration of switches could be reduced by giving participants feedback on the time spent on switches.
+To address this question, the dependent variables of interest were the number and duration of switches away from the data entry interface, trial completion time, and data entry errors.
 Switching behaviour was recorded using JavaScript's blur and focus events.
 These were triggered whenever a participant switched away from the data entry window, whether to their email inbox or to a different window or application.

 Materials